On the rational homology of high dimensional analogues of spaces of long knots: Operads, modules and infinitesimal bimodules

-Once again, the axioms for a right module, together with those of an operad, guarantee that $M(T)$ is functorial with respect to morphisms in $\Trees(A)$.
+The map is defined by applying the composition operation $\circ_b$ for each $b\in B$.
+The commutativity hypothesis in the definition of a right module ensures that the map is independent of the order in which the composition operations are performed.
+Compare with Remark~\ref{rem: composition}. \end{remark}

 The definitions above are well known.
 Now we will introduce a few definitions that are not so standard.
-As before, let $O$ be an operad in a symmetric monoidal category $\calC$, and let $\calD$ be a category tensored over $\calC$. \begin{definition} A {\em weak left module} over $O$ with values in $\calD$ is a symmetric sequence $M$ in $\calD$ together with partial composition maps, defined for all finite sets $A, B$ and all $a\in A$
+As before, let $O$ be an operad in a symmetric monoidal category $\calC$, and let $\calD$ be a category tensored over $\calC$. \begin{definition} An {\em infinitesimal left module} over $O$ with values in $\calD$ is a symmetric sequence $M$ in $\calD$ together with partial composition maps, defined for all finite sets $A, B$ and all $a\in A$

 The composition maps are required to be natural in isomorphisms of $(A, a)$ and $B$, and satisfy the following axioms \begin{enumerate} \item For all finite sets $A, B$ and $C$ and for all $a\in A$ and $b\in B$ the following diagram commutes